 Present yourself in business attire even though the job may in most cases only require everyday clothing/scrubs.
 This will give you a competitive advantage among the caregiver candidates.
 Stand out by putting the extra time into looking your best and demonstrate how seriously you take the opportunity of providing care.
 Even go as far to collect a few opinions on your outfit and listen to the feedback having that outside viewpoint is an excellent source to successful first impressions.

-10 ways in order to ace the caregiver interview
+10 ways in order to ace the caregiver interview in person or virtually

 - Be punctual